thingsboard/thingsboard-edge/docker-edge/README.md

 Use the credentials from the ThingsBoard account.

-In case of any issues you can examine service logs for errors.
+In case of any issues you can examine edge service logs for errors.
-For example to see ThingsBoard node logs execute the following command:
+For example to see ThingsBoard Edge node logs execute the following command:

 `
-$ docker-compose logs -f tb-edge1 tb-edge2 tb-rule-engine1 tb-rule-engine2
+$ docker-compose logs -f tb-edge1 tb-edge2
 `

 Or use `docker-compose ps` to see the state of all the containers.